uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Looks like we have the makings of another logical patch.
 However, it is made up of two separate patches, the "WIP: Add BackendClient.login..." patch and the "finish BackendClient.login..." patch.

-Lets reorder these patches and squash them together using `git ps rebase` to turn them into a single logical patch.
+Lets reorder these patches and squash them together using `gps rebase` to turn them into a single logical patch.

 ```
 pick 4387d1 Add Siesta, the elegant way to write REST clients